Bachelor of science in computer science

 - You should know how to work in a team and lead a team.

 - You should be committed to high standards of professionalism.
-You should embrace a professional code of ethics, recognize the social impact of their work and respect the intellectual property of others.
+You should embrace a professional code of ethics, recognize the social impact of your work and respect the intellectual property of others.

 - You should adapt to the changing landscape of computer science.
 To remain an effective computer scientist, you should regularly update your knowledge and skills through individual study, classes and other techniques.